ETS-Android4/OrbitalLeVoyage/README.md

    * SearchView for users to key in query location
    * Call Maps SDK for Android to obtain latitude coordinates for query location
    * Zoom in to location on map
+   * When users click the marker, directions button will appear and direct users to google map application to search for directions
 * Notes screen
    * Read NoteItems from database: userID -> notes
    * Display in recycler view with note title and date it was last saved